Chapter 48: The Contemporary News Media Ecosystem

 The Internet is a network of networks that gives people all over the globe the capability of emailing, webpage browsing, chatting, and file sharing.
 It grew out of embryonic networks such as the Defense Department’s Advanced Research Projects Agency Network (ARPANET) and the National Science Foundation’s NSFNet.
 The World Wide Web, the most visible part of the Internet, began when researchers at the European Organization for Nuclear Research (CERN) created the first few web pages.
 There are well over 4 billion regular users of the Internet worldwide.

 In the United States, a classic political struggle has been going on over the nature of the Internet.
 Telecommunication giants such as AT&T, Verizon, and Comcast—who own the “pipelines” through which the emails, videos, files, and web pages flow—would like to be able to discriminate between those who use the Internet and charge premiums to content providers who can pay for high speed and reliability.
 Those who could not pay for more than a simple connection would be relegated to whatever slow service was available after the large commercial content providers had used—and paid for—their share.
 As Steven Levy put it, “They would charge big companies like Google and Yahoo big fees to guarantee that their content got to customers at higher speeds.
 In other words, there’d be an elite toll road alongside a free but crowded interstate.”
 (15) An interesting coalition of consumer’s groups, small businesses and ideological groups from the left and the right argued against such a move.
 They maintained that “net neutrality,” which has been the norm on the Internet, should remain the standard practice—in other words, internet service providers should charge basic access fees to the Internet but otherwise not discriminate between those who would post web pages, video, or email.
 President Donald Trump campaigned against net neutrality.
 Ajit Pai, Trump’s pick to chair the Federal Communications Commission, cast the deciding vote in 2018 to kill net neutrality.
+However, the Biden administration affirmed its commitment to restoring net neutrality.

 Meanwhile, the Internet revolution has been transforming the face of American politics in the following ways: